oddbird/susy/docs/settings.rst

 Columns
 -------

-Establish a the column-could and arrangement for a grid.
+Establish the column-count and arrangement for a grid.

 .. describe:: setting